ligato/docs/docs/developer-guide/model-registration.md

 })
 ```

-The example above registers `ProtoMessage` type with given `Spec`.
-The first parameter is expected to be of `proto.Message` interface type, the second parameter defines the specification itself.
-Method `Register` also returns registration object (which is stored to the registration map in the background) which can be used for easy access to various parts of the model key definition.
-For example `KeyPrefix()` returns key prefix, `IsKeyValid(<key>)` validates provided key for given model, etc.
+The example above registers the `ProtoMessage` type with the given `Spec`.
+The first parameter is expected to be of the `proto.Message` interface type, the second parameter defines the specification itself.
+The method `Register` also returns a registration object (which is stored to the registration map in the background) which can be used for easy access to various parts of the model key definition.
+For example `KeyPrefix()` returns key prefix, `IsKeyValid(<key>)` validates provided key for the given model, etc.

 ### Custom Templates